ucsb-seclab/popkorn-artifact/README.md

 3. angr 9.1

 ### Notes
 This evaluation can take significant time and computational resources to reproduce.
-For the evaluation we ran the analysis with
-1. a timeout of 1 hour per driver
-2. 8 drivers analyzed concurrently
+For the evaluation we ran the analysis with a timeout of 1 hour per driver, and 8 drivers being analyzed concurrently.
+The final results can take between 2-6 hours to complete analysis with these settings.